The Top 10 Rules Of Gymnastics

 - Stay in Bounds on the Floor

 - Respect the Judges

-Gymnastics is an extremely enjoyable sport that also requires a strong physical demand.
+Gymnastics is an enjoyable sport that also has a uniquely strong physical component.
 There are going to be times where you are struggling with a trick, or you might be scared to try something new.
 Whenever you are frustrated, it is important to remember why you are at the gym in the first place.
 Having fun will lead you to be more confident, which will lead you to perform better.

-Especially in events such as a rhythmic floor routine, the judges love to see that you are having a good time.
+Especially in events such as a rhythmic floor routine, the judges love to see that you are having a good time and that you are passionate about the sport.
 Having a positive mindset will only benefit you, while having a bad attitude in the gym will do nothing but negatively affect your performance.

 All gymnasts aim to reach that perfect ten, but that is very difficult and happens extremely rarely in both amateur and professional gymnastics.
 Fractions of a point are deducted for errors such as falling.